 Well, the next step in the evolution of architecture is incorporating AI into design software and fully automating certain tasks.
 For instance, why would you have to make routine drawings or deal with calculations when a machine can do it for you?
 Instead, you can focus on a more creative aspect of your job, which is exactly what every architect dreams of.

 And the best part is that you won’t have to check up on the software to make sure the tasks are solved correctly.
 AI learns on its own, so even when presented with something new that it has not learned yet, it should be able to deal with it.
-All it needs is access to large pools of data it can draw conclusions from.
+All it needs is access to large pools of data it can draw conclusions.

 This sort of collaborative work leads to greater levels of productivity and quicker results.
 When routine tasks don’t drag you down, you’ll be more willing to work, leading to faster and better designs.
 On top of that, your AI minimizes the chance of human error, so there’s no reason to keep going back and checking the work.